 To tone your body, gain muscle, and lose fat, you must really be willing to change your habits and lifestyle.
-I will be the first to tell you that it is not easy to lose fat.
+As a Holistic Personal Trainer Los Angeles and Certified Nutritionist, I will be the first to tell you that it is not easy to lose fat.
 It takes a lot of hard work, dedication, and consistency.

 From my experience with clients, I have found that initially people are always, “gun ho” or ready and willing to train hard in the beginning; but what many lack is follow-through and consistency.
 In order to have success, you must be dedicated and consistent.
 Without these two principles as your motto, you are bound to fail in the long run.